adeira/universe/src/mrtnzlml-meta/docs/readme.md

 Very similar rules applies to how I use Slack.
 I read everything relevant for me and I am leaving and joining channels frequently (depending on my needs and interests).
 Don't take it personally when I leave the channel.
 I prefer when you write me personally.

-I might write you during the weekends or outside of working hours.
-I do not expect you to react before you return back to work and you have time for it.
+I might write you on weekends or outside of working hours.
+I do not expect you to react before you returned to work and you have time for it.
 Feel free to do the same.

 I dislike unnecessary `@channel` and `@here` mentions in the public messages.
 Always think whether your message is so important to interrupt my (or any other colleagues') flow.
-Usually it's not, really.

 ## Miscellaneous